lamberth is a name that came to England

 lamberth Spelling Variations

 years the English language had no fixed system of spelling rules.
 For that reason, spelling variations

 occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name lamberth were recorded, including Lambert, Lambard, Lamberth and others.

 Early Notables of the lamberth family (pre 1700)

-Outstanding amongst the family at this time was John Lambarde, and English draper who served three times as Master of the Drapers' Company, an alderman and a sheriff of London; and his son, William Lambarde (1536-1601), an English antiquarian, writer on legal subjects, and politician; John Lambert (1619-1684), an English Parliamentary...
-Another 67 words (5 lines of text) are included under the topic Early lamberth Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was John Lambarde, and English draper who served three times as Master of the Drapers' Company, an alderman and a sheriff of London; and his son, William Lambarde (1536-1601), an English antiquarian, writer on legal subjects, and politician; John Lambert (1619-1684), an English Parliamentary general and politician, imprisoned in the Tower of...
+Another 59 words (4 lines of text) are included under the topic Early lamberth Notables in all our PDF Extended History products and printed products wherever possible.